James Fitzsimons owns a nature reserve in Victoria, Australia.

 James Fitzsimons, director of conservation for the Conservancy’s Australia program, owns and manages his own nature reserve in Victoria, Australia.
-He is helping to restore the forest and is engaged in a variety of conservation projects.
 Here, James checks a nest box for unusual marsupials.

-Historic aerial photos show a place with little forest cover, suggesting a place that might never recover.
-But today, under James Fitzsimons’ stewardship, there’s been an amazing regeneration of forest cover—home to a variety of unusual plants and animals.
+Historic aerial photos show a place with little forest cover, suggesting the land might never recover.
+But under James Fitzsimons’ stewardship, there’s been an amazing regeneration of forest cover.

 The property is home to one of the largest populations of the Euroa Guinea-flower in the world.